 There is currently no policy on footpaths and recreation areas although consideration is given to them in the LDCP and Post Box walks are an important component of the tourism strategy.
 In the absence of a policy, the following statement provides a high level approach to footpaths:

 Footpaths shall be kept open wherever reasonably practicable.
-Where it is not possible to keep footpaths open, an alternative route shall be agreed with xxx.
+Where it is not possible to keep footpaths open, a reasonable alternative shall be sought and provided as part of the overall development..

-There is currently no cultural heritage policy.
+There is currently no Cultural Heritage Policy.
 Similarly there is no policy for archaeology.
 In the absence of a policy the following statement provides a high level approach to cultural heritage:

 St. Helena has a rich cultural heritage evolving from its discovery in 1502.
-This is reflected in Saints and Saint culture which create the uniqueness of St. Helena of which we are all very proud.
+This is reflected in Saints and 'Saint culture' which create the uniqueness of St. Helena of which we are all very proud.
 St. Helena's cultural heritage needs to be considered in policy, planning and decision-making.